neonplayzone-org/AnyKernel3/README.md

 patch_vbmeta_flag=auto;
 ```

-__do.devicecheck=1__ specified requires at least device.name1 to be present.
-This should match ro.product.device, ro.build.product, ro.product.vendor.device or ro.vendor.product.device from the build.prop files for your device.
-There is support for as many device.name# properties as needed.
-You may remove any empty ones that aren't being used.
+__do.devicecheck=1__ This should match ro.product.system.model from the /system/build.prop files on your device.

 __do.modules=1__ will push the .ko contents of the modules directory to the same location relative to root (/) and apply correct permissions.
 On A/B devices this can only be done to the active slot.